October Health – 2025 Report

 Mental Health:

-- Heightened risk of anxiety and depression disorders.
+- Elevated risk of anxiety, depression, and burnout.

 Effects on Personal Life